-Below is a brief outline of the Community Service Participant flow:
+Below is a brief outline of the Community Service Intern flow:

-- 1. Notice and Re-evaluation Participant receives a letter stating that the 18/24-month time limit is due to expire and that he/she has been scheduled to meet with the GAIN Services Worker (GSW).
-Within two months prior to Community Service work assignment, the participant will meet with the GSW, who will explain the Community Service program, review the case situation and determine whether a six-month extension will be granted for those who have hit the 18-month time limit.
-At this interview the GSW will explain to the participant in detail the option of participating in the voluntary Grant-Based OJT Community Service program.
-The GSW will review with the participant the differences in income between participating in Grant-Based (unpaid) Community Service, a regular job and Grant-Based OJT Community Service. - 2.
-The participant will be informed that, in the Grant-Based OJT Community Service program, they will receive their grant as a paycheck and will pay into Social Security, Unemployment, and State Disability Insurance.
-The participant will be informed of their rights and responsibilities with respect to participating in Grant-Based OJT Community Service. - 3.
-Reassessment Prior to being enrolled into Community Service, each participant will be individually reassessed by a vocational assessor to evaluate any existing barriers and to determine his/her interests, aptitudes and goals.
-The result of the reassessment will be used to establish the participant's Community Service activity and a new plan for moving into unsubsidized employment. - 4.
-Reassessment could also result in a clinical assessment for mental health or substance abuse problems, and if necessary, a referral for those services. - 5.
-Assignment The individualized plan developed with the vocational assessor will be used by the participant in conjunction with information from the CalWORKs office Community Service Liaison to determine the individual's work assignment and other activities.
-The individualized plan will establish an employment goal.
-At this time the CalWORKs participant may opt for either the Grant-Based or Grant-Based OJT component of Community Service. - 6.
-Community Service The participant will engage in 32/35 hours of Community Service activities (unless fewer hours are allowed under State law). - 7.
-CalWORKs participants who opt to participate in the Grant-Based OJT Community Service program, will sign a voluntary consent form.
+- 1. Notice and Re-evaluation Participant receives a letter stating that the 18/24 month time limit is due to expire and that she or he has been scheduled to meet with the GAIN Services Worker.
+Three months prior to Community Service work assignment, Intern will meet with the GSW, who will explain the Community Service program, review the situation and determine whether a six-month extension will be granted. - 2.
+Reassessment Prior to being enrolled into Community Service, each Intern will be individually reassessed by a vocational assessor to evaluate any existing barriers and to determine his/her interests, aptitudes and goals.
+The result of the reassessment will be used to establish the participant's Community Service activity and a new plan for moving into unsubsidized employment. - Reassessment could also result in a clinical assessment for mental health or substance abuse problems.